knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - a way of communicating clearly with models.
 Transform a complex task or piece of information and make it accessible to an educated layperson.
 - Needs experimentation and iteration.
 - Allow users to revert to a clean slate and refine prompts.
 - Avoid overcomplicating things.
-Do not build crazy abstractions.
 Just write a clear description of the task.
 "We write essays and treat them like code".
+Do not build crazy abstractions.
-- Participants gave no strict definition of what a prompt is.
-See
+- Podcast Participants gave no strict, formal definition of what a prompt is.
+(See Appendix of [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608) for many such definitions.)

 ### Prompts in enterprise applications